Underwood and Underwood’s Cleveland Cruise Portrait Stereoview

 [3] Mitford 1872: 208.

-[4] A photograph held in the University of Massachusetts at Amherst, attributed to Felice Beato, contain perhaps the most foliage of any image I have seen [here].
+[4] A photograph held in the University of Massachusetts at Amherst, attributed to Felice Beato, contain perhaps the most foliage of any image I have encountered [here].
 Another image is here.

 [6] The mark and its origins is described in Tokyo Metropolitan Museum of Photography 2014: 16-7.